This rare 'peacock' star system in our galaxy is doomed to explode - KESQ

 Gamma-ray bursts are some of the most energetic events that occur in the universe.
 Luckily, this one won’t impact Earth thanks to the star system’s axis of rotation — but if it did, the burst could strip Earth’s ozone layer and expose our planet to all of the ultraviolet radiation streaming out from the sun.

-“There has been a flurry of research into Wolf-Rayet star systems: these really are the peacocks of the stellar world,” said Joe Callingham in a statement, study coauthor and postdoctoral student at Leiden University in the Netherlands.
+“There has been a flurry of research into Wolf-Rayet star systems: these really are the peacocks of the stellar world,” said Joe Callingham in a statement, study coauthor in postdoctoral position at Leiden University in the Netherlands.
 “Discoveries about these elegantly beautiful, but potentially dangerous objects, is causing a real buzz in astronomy.”

 Comments